Data Processing Agreement

 Physical and environmental security: Float.com hosts its product infrastructure with multi-tenant, outsourced infrastructure providers.
-The physical and environmental security controls are audited for SOC 2 Type II and ISO 27001 compliance, among other certifications.
+The physical and environmental security controls are audited for SOC 2 Type I.

 Authentication: Float.com implemented a uniform password policy for its Service.
 Customers who interact with the Service must authenticate before accessing non-public data.